Gujarati

 3. Use a final-consonant character before another consonant.
 See finals.

 4. No indication, although there are usually generalised pronunciation rules that allow readers to spot these locations.
-See absence.
+See novowel.

 Conjunct formation